dyakonoff/cuba-validation/README.md

 ]
 ```

-As we see, our JPA validation works just fine.
+As we see, our JPA validation works just fine and returns the error messages we have expected to see.

-Let's try to check if our custom validation java class works as well.
-After making this try we see that it works just fine as well.
+Let's make another check if our custom validation java class works as well.
+After making this try we see that it works just fine.

 ```bash
 $ http --json POST localhost:8080/app/rest/v2/entities/orderman\$Customer 'Authorization:Bearer 819fe70b-7881-43ca-98ef-b5749f417f49'  @rest/customer_mary_smith.json